 - Two expert presentations: one on the use of spatial planning tools to identify areas of high conservation priority for sea turtles, delivered by Dr. Ronel Nel; and the other on various innovative information systems for exchanging data on sea turtles, presented by Prof. Pat Halpin.

-- Update from Dr. Mark Hamann on progress towards finalising a long-anticipated assessment of the conservation of status of loggerhead turtles, and revisiting of the leatherback assessment from 2006.
+- Update from Dr. Mark Hamann on progress towards finalising a long-anticipated assessment of the conservation status of loggerhead turtles, and revisiting of the leatherback assessment from 2006.

 - Adoption of the ‘Terms of Reference and Guidance for IOSEA Focal Points’, which clarify the general roles and responsibilities of IOSEA national and sub-regional Focal Points, and offer guidance to assist Focal Points in their intersessional work, as well as in the preparation for future meetings of the Signatory States.
 The IOSEA sub-regional Focal Points were reconfirmed as follows: Indonesia (for South-East Asia+), India (for Northern Indian Ocean); United Arab Emirates (for Northwest Indian Ocean); and Madagascar (for Western Indian Ocean).